 Wind Generator vs Solar Panels Which is Better For Your Boat?

 I keep my boat on a mooring and want to keep my batteries charged.
 My sailboat has an outboard and my batteries run down on long weekend cruises.
 While cruising, I do not like to run my engine so much just to keep my batteries charged.
-Should I get a wind generator or solar panels?
+Should I get a wind generator or solar panels for my boat?
 As with the answer to many questions, it depends.
 In this case it depends on where you live or where you cruise, or more accurately on the weather where you live or when you cruise.
 Wind generators need plenty of wind and solar panels need lots of sun.
 The following will give you some of the pros and cons of each.

 The most important decision when considering a wind generator for boats is determining whether or not there is generally enough wind to generate the power to satisfy your needs and it takes a lot of wind.
 Along the United States southeast and gulf coast, the average wind speed is less than 10 mph.
 To be realistic, the output from wind generators needs to be considered for winds between 10 and 12 mph.
 Along the Texas gulf coast, the average wind speed is higher, but that may be seasonal.
 The Chesapeake Bay area has a higher average wind speed, but that is a yearly average and most of the higher winds occur in the winter when no one is cruising in that area.
 The winds in the Bahamas are only slightly higher than the southeast coastal US.
 You also have to consider where you anchor your boat.
 We all try to anchor in a lee and get out of the most wind.